QSciTech-QuantumBC-Workshop/Group3/README.md

 # H2 molecule-complete-solution

 Copyright 2020-2021 Maxime Dion <maxime.dion@usherbrooke.ca>
-This project has been modified by Obinna Uzoh during the QSciTech-QuantumBC 2023 virtual workshop on quantum chemistry simulation.
+This project has been modified by Obinna Uzoh and Kithmin Wickremasinghe during the QSciTech-QuantumBC 2023 virtual workshop on quantum chemistry simulation.

 This is a completed version of the solution to find the ground state of hydrogen molecule based on variational quantum eigen-solver (VQE) using quantum computing.